Familial hypercholesterolemia: Epidemiology

 The global prevalence of FH is approximately 10 million people.
 In most populations studied, heterozygous FH occurs in about 1:250 people, but not all develop symptoms.
 Homozygous FH occurs in about 1:1,000,000.

 LDLR mutations are more common in certain populations, presumably because of a genetic phenomenon known as the founder effect—they were founded by a small group of individuals, one or several of whom was a carrier of the mutation.
 The Afrikaner, French Canadians, Lebanese Christians, and Finns have high rates of specific mutations that make FH particularly common in these groups.
 APOB mutations are more common in Central Europe.

 History

-The Norwegian physician Dr Carl Müller first associated the physical signs, high cholesterol levels and autosomal dominant inheritance in 1938.
+The Norwegian physician Dr Carl Müller first associated the physical signs, high cholesterol levels, and autosomal dominant inheritance in 1938.
 In the early 1970s and 1980s, the genetic cause for FH was described by Dr Joseph L. Goldstein and Dr Michael S. Brown of Dallas, Texas.
 Initially, they found increased activity of HMG-CoA reductase, but studies showed that this did not explain the very abnormal cholesterol levels in people with FH.
 The focus shifted to the binding of LDL to its receptor, and effects of impaired binding on metabolism; this proved to be the underlying mechanism for FH.
 Subsequently, numerous mutations in the protein were directly identified by sequencing.
 They later won the 1985 Nobel Prize in Medicine for their discovery of the LDL receptor and its impact on lipoprotein metabolism.

+An important tool in the research of FH is the Watanabe heritable hyperlipidemic (WHHL) rabbit, named after its discoverer Yoshio Watanabe.
+The original mutant was found in 1973.
+The strain was established in 1976.
+Subsequent selection and breeding produced forms with heightened susceptibility of coronary atherosclerosis and myocardial infarction, as hypercholesterolemia alone in rabbits was not sufficient to cause this issues frequently enough.
+Watanabe died in 2008.